 A racing license is mandatory for each racer who enters any event sanctioned by USA Cycling, Inc., the national organization governing bike racing.
 Among other USA Cycling Member Benefits, a racing license provides minimum insurance for the racer.
 You can acquire either a “one-day” license or an “annual license.”
 A “one-day” license is a good purchase option if you are uncertain whether you will enjoy bike racing.
 However, if you believe you will enter more than a handful of races during the year, it's more economical to purchase an annual license.
 You can purchase an annual license online from USA Cycling or you can buy either an annual license or a “one-day” license at the race venue.

 What are the categories and classes in bike racing?

 USA Cycling classifies each amateur racer in accord with that person’s experience, past performance and age.
 Race Classes are comprised of Juniors (age 9-18), Elite racers (age 19+), and Masters (30+ within five- or ten-year groupings).

 Categories for amateur Road racers are based on experience and successful past performance.
 These range from the beginning racer (Novice) through to the top racer Category 1.
 To learn more about upgrading, see the Upgrades Page.

-How do I learn about junior racing and gearing requirements?
+How do I learn about junior racing?

+Please see our dedicated Junior's Racing page.
 NOTE: When Juniors register at a race event they must provide a release form signed by a parent or legal guardian.